The AMC accepts the following persons as eligible witnesses in Australia:

 The AMC accepts the following persons as eligible witnesses in countries other than Australia:

-*You are required to contact these agencies to arrange for an appointment before travelling to ensure that the necessary staff are available.
+*You are required to contact the Australian Embassy or Consular to arrange for an appointment before travelling to ensure that the necessary staff are available.
+The list is available here.

 †On legal advice, the AMC accepts an apostille as an eligible witness able to certify documents as part of the primary source verification requirements.